 The program offers small seminars and allows for close student-faculty contact.
 The program encourages students to seek internships, fieldwork, and participant observation experience among the many government, voluntary, and private agencies in the Sacramento area.
-It is possible to receive training and practice in the teaching of sociology at the college level.
 Students concentrate on theory and research methods as well as areas of specialization.
 Following course work, students write a thesis based on original research.

-Some graduates of the program enter Ph.D. programs at a variety of universities throughout the U.S. and others are employed in many state, local and city government agencies and private businesses doing evaluation research, systems analysis, social problems analysis, and social impact assessment.
+Some graduates of the program enter Ph.D. programs at a variety of universities throughout the United States and others are employed in many state, local and city government agencies and private businesses doing evaluation research, systems analysis, social problems analysis, and social impact assessment.